citp/privacy-policy-historical/u/us/usp/usp.org.md

-> *The following text is extracted and transformed from the usp.org privacy policy that was archived on 2016-12-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161202154100id_/http%3A//www.usp.org/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the usp.org privacy policy that was archived on 2017-12-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171222093012id_/http%3A//www.usp.org/legal-notices/privacy-policy) for the most accurate reproduction.*

-# USP Privacy Policy
+# Privacy Policy | USP

 USP respects the privacy of customers and visitors accessing this website and other websites maintained by USP, and takes seriously its responsibilities regarding the privacy and security of customer information and visitor information.
 USP reserves the right to update this Privacy Policy from time to time.
 Changes to the Privacy Policy shall be announced via this website.